-You can file a Consumer Complaint with the Office of the Attorney General, Division of Consumer Affairs online using one of the below links or by filling out a printable form and mailing it in.
+You can file a Consumer Complaint with the Office of the Attorney General, Division of Consumer Affairs online using one of the links below or by filling out a printable form and mailing it in to the (Division) .

 Please be advised that any information you supply may be subject to public disclosure pursuant to New Jersey's Open Public Records Act.
 If an investigation into the matter is conducted, the information is subject to public disclosure only after the completion of the investigation.
 We strongly urge you to not submit sensitive personal information on these forms online.